 The carrier-ring contains two small holes where the winding stem and the push pin for hand setting, which are mounted on the case, engage with the movement.
 Another feature of the case is the tube projecting from the side, which contains the winding stem and crown.
 Typically, most wristwatches do not have a pendant, the winding stem simply projecting straight through the wall of the case, with the crown mounted directly on the end of it.
 However, in a Borgel watch, the pendant tube is required to enable part of the stem to be withdrawn so that the movement can be screwed in and out of the case.

-To assemble the watch, the movement is dropped into the threaded carrier-ring.
-The movement is secured to the carrier-ring by two case screws.
-The bezel is then pressed into place on top of the carrier-ring and held in place by friction.
-There is usually a small key on the carrier-ring that engages in a slot in the bezel to prevent it rotating.
+To assemble the watch, the movement is dropped into the threaded carrier ring.
+The movement is secured to the carrier ring by two case screws.
+The bezel is then pressed into place on top of the carrier ring and held in place by friction.
+There is usually a small key on the carrier ring that engages in a slot in the bezel to prevent it from rotating.